 Unfortunately, in most cases this doesn't happen or it takes much longer than expected.
 Usually, there's a reason for that.

-There is one step that too often is overlooked: evaluating keyword difficulty based on something more than a single metric served by various SEO tools out there.
+There is one step that too often is overlooked: evaluating particular seo keyword difficulty metric based on something more than a single metric served by various SEO tools out there.

-I get it: it's convenient to see the number like domain authority or a single keyword difficulty score be 26, 90, or 66 and already have a feeling like you've done the work and you know.
+I get it: it's convenient to see the number like domain authority or keyword difficulty scores be 26, 90, or 66 and already have a feeling like you've done the work and you know.
 Those numbers are indeed helpful and they are a great first filter to estimate our chances for the top ten.

 However, if you'll choose to spare additional time on analyzing your target phrases, you may save yourself hours of frustration.
 Not to mention all the money you'd spend on content that will not bring the results you expected.